Mosiwi/E1K0000_eCar_kit/docs/source/restore_factory_function/restore_factory_function.md

 3. Download the burning tool: <a href="https://www.espressif.com.cn/en/support/download/other-tools" target="_blank">Link</a>
 ![img](../_static/restore_factory_function/img/1img.jpg)

+4. Connect the PC to the eCar using a type C USB cable.

-4. Start the burn tool and burn bin files downloaded above into eCar as follows:
+5. Start the burn tool and burn bin files downloaded above into eCar as follows:
 ![img](../_static/restore_factory_function/img/2img.jpg)
 ```{note}
 The CH340 driver must be installed, otherwise the COM port cannot be found!